Salt and cardiovascular disease: Reducing salt intake in chronic kidney disease

-DASH-Sodium study
+Dietary Approaches to Stop Hypertension-Sodium study

 The DASH-Sodium study was a sequel to the original DASH (Dietary Approaches to Stop Hypertension) study.
 Both studies were designed and conducted by the National Heart, Lung, and Blood Institute in the United States, each involving a large, randomized sample.
 While the original study was designed to test the effects of several varying nutrients on blood pressure, DASH-Sodium varies only in salt content in the diet.

-Participants were pre-hypertensive or at stage 1 hypertension, and either ate a DASH-Diet or a diet reflecting an "average American Diet".
+Participants were pre-hypertensive or at stage 1 hypertension and either ate a DASH Diet or a diet reflecting an "average American Diet".
 During the intervention phase, participants ate their assigned diets containing three distinct levels of sodium in random order.
-Their blood pressure is monitored during the control period, and at all three intervention phases.
+Their blood pressure was monitored during the control period and at all three intervention phases.

-The study concluded that the effect of a reduced dietary sodium intake alone on blood pressure is substantial, and that the largest decrease in blood pressure occurred in those eating the DASH eating plan at the lowest sodium level (1,500 milligrams per day).
-However, this study is especially significant because participants in both the control and DASH diet group showed lowered blood pressure with decreased sodium alone.
+The study concluded that the effect of a reduced dietary sodium intake alone on blood pressure is substantial and that the largest decrease in blood pressure occurred in those eating the DASH Diet at the lowest sodium level (1,500 milligrams per day).
+However, this study is especially significant because participants in both the control and DASH diet groups showed lowered blood pressure with decreased sodium alone.

 In agreement with studies regarding salt sensitivity, participants of African descent showed high reductions in blood pressure.